waynodiablo/Oystercard/oystercard/10_charge_on_touch_out.md

-When you closed the last issue, you added the functionality to make sure a card can only be used to touch in if it has enough money for one journey.
+When you completed the last challenge, you added the functionality to make sure a card can only be used to touch in if it has enough money for one journey.
 Now we need to actually charge the card on touch out.

 Update the `touch_out` method to reduce the balance by minimum fare.

 ## Learning Objectives covered
 - Use RSpec to check that code changes a variable
+- Use private methods to maximise encapsulation

 ## Interview questions you may expect:
 - Why would you use curly braces to pass a block of code to the `expect` method in RSpec?